Tre Lamb

-Tre’ Lamb (born September 16, 1989) is an American football coach and former player who is currently the head coach at Gardner–Webb University.
-He previously served as an assistant coach at Tennessee Tech and Mercer.
-Lamb played a role in the turnaround of a struggling Tennessee Tech football program.
-Tre Lamb and his wife, Carter Lamb, are celebrating the recent birth of his daughter, Olivia Lamb.
+Tre Lamb (born September 16, 1989) is an American college football coach and former player.
+He is the head football coach at Tulsa, a position he has held since December 2024.
+Lamb served as the head football coach at East Tennessee State during the 2024 season and at Gardner–Webb from 2020 to 2023.
+He previously worked as an assistant coach at Tennessee Tech and Mercer.

 Playing career

-Lamb was a three-year starting quarterback for Tennessee Tech.
-In 2011, he led the Golden Eagles to their first Ohio Valley Conference championship victory in 36 years.
-That same year, he helped the Golden Eagles break 9 program records including points scored in a season (355), highest scoring average in a season (32.3 points per game), and most first downs in a season (238).
+Lamb attended Tennessee Tech, where he was a three-year starting quarterback.
+In 2011, he led the Golden Eagles to the program's first Ohio Valley Conference championship victory in 36 years.
+That same year, he helped the Golden Eagles break nine program records including points scored in a season (355), highest scoring average in a season (32.3 points per game), and most first downs in a season (238).
 He was the recipient of the Robert Hill Johnson Award.
-He graduated from Tennessee Tech with a Bachelor's Degree in Interdisciplinary Studies.
+He graduated from Tennessee Tech with a bachelor's degree in interdisciplinary studies.